-The ßpace is the project space of the independent initiative "Die Anstoß e.V" to promote the free cultural scene in the fields of art and design, architecture and urbanism, music and theater as well as other socially relevant topics.
-The initiative was initiated by students and alumni of the HfG Karlsruhe and others.
+The ßpace is the project space of the independent initiative "Die Anstoß e.V" to promote the free cultural scene in the fields of art and design, architecture and urbanism, music and theater as well as other socially relevant disciplines.
+The scheme was initiated by students and alumni of the HfG Karlsruhe among others.

-Since the end of 2015, the weekly club meetings and many projects such as exhibitions, readings, symposia and a monthly hang-out with changing DJs have taken place here.
+Since the end of 2015, weekly club meetings and many projects such as exhibitions, readings, symposia and monthly hang-outs with changing DJs have taken place here.